nhamil/evolution/README.md

 Additionally, `ale_c.dll` is required to run any Atari environments.
 It has been included in the `res` folder.
 This file should be copied to `<python folder>/Lib/site-packages/atari_py/ale_interface/`.

-Now, you can install the project dependencies with `pip install -r requirements`.
+Now, you can install the project dependencies with `pip install -r requirements.txt`.

 ## Usage